 5 Things You Didn’t Know About Omega

-Omega have the largest production of luxury watches in Switzerland, creating over 240,000 luxury watches every year.
+In 2022, Omega are still one of the most dominant brands in the luxury timepiece industry.
+They have the largest production of luxury watches in Switzerland, creating over 240,000 luxury watches every year.

-They are one of the most popular watch brands in the world, but what makes them so special?
+That leaves us with the questions: what is it that makes Omega special?
 Here are five things you may not have previously known about Omega.

 The British Royal Flying Corps

-The American Army then followed their actions a year later in 1918, after the British Flying Corps raved about them so much.
+The American Army then followed the actions of the Brits a year later in 1918, after the British Flying Corps raved about them so much.
+This was the start of a theme that continued for many decades: when high precision in timekeeping was needed, Omega was the manufacturer to turn to.

 Olympic Game Timekeeping

-The Greek letter of Omega was also chosen to serve as Official Timekeeper at 21 Olympic Games over the course of the 20th century – more than any other company in the world.
+Omega was also chosen to serve as Official Timekeeper at 29 Olympic Games over the course of the 20th and 21st century.
+The Beijing 2022 Winter Olympics were the latest occasion that Omega were the official Olympic timekeeper.

 Watches In Space